Occupations in demand are marked with this symbol .

 For more information about pre-apprenticeships, see our Pre-Apprenticeships page.

-The courses shown on the Victorian Skills Gateway website are either regulated qualifications under the Australian Qualifications Framework (AQF), or short training programs made up of units of competency from regulated qualifications.
+The courses shown on the Victorian Skills Gateway website are regulated qualifications under the Australian Qualifications Framework (AQF), or short training programs made up of units of competency from regulated qualifications.

 CSS is relied upon in order to use this site.
 Please enable and refresh your page.
 For information on accessibility please navigate to the link in the footer of this page.
 Thank you.